 Despite the increased use of the law to prosecute those who deliver the substances, its effectiveness is questioned.
 The law makes no distinction between a drug lord who distributes huge quantities of drugs to users and someone who supplies a single-use amount to their friend.
 If the end user dies from the drug, the drug lord and the friend can both be charged under the law.

 If you or someone you know is facing prosecution under the Len Bias law, you need a skilled defense attorney who understands how to defend this type of case.
-The attorneys at Meyer Van Severen, S.C. have experience handling Len Bias prosecutions and know what is necessary to fight for you.
+The attorneys at Van Severen Law Office have experience handling Len Bias prosecutions and know what is necessary to fight for you.
 Contact us today!